open-learning/git4ol/README.md

 Switched to a new branch 'markdown@0.1.0/assignment/1#first-attempt'
 ```

-We want the last changes to be part of our assesment so let's add it to our commit using `git add`:
+We want the last changes to be part of our submission so let's add it to our commit using `git add`:

 ```shell
 student@shell:~/mock$ git add assignment/1.md